lana-20/cv/README.md

-Hello 😊
+* :wave: Hello, my name is Lana!
-I am an IT Professional, ISTQB Certified Tester and Scrum Master with 4+ years of extensive and diversified experience.
+* :computer: I'm an IT Professional, ISTQB Certified Tester and Scrum Master with 4+ years of experience.
-My focus is on Quality Assurance and Web-based applications.
+* :iphone: My focus is on Quality Assurance and testing Web and Mobile applications.